Eric Duncan (baseball): Coaching career

 Following his retirement, Duncan became a volunteer coach for the Seton Hall Pirates of Seton Hall University.
 He is also a student at Seton Hall, majoring in political science.

 In 2015, the Staten Island Yankees named Duncan as their hitting coach, he returned to the same position in 2016.
 In 2017, Duncan was promoted to the Tampa Yankees as their hitting coach for the 2017 and 2018 season.

 Ducan was hired by the Miami Marlins as their minor league hitting coordinator in January 2019.
 On April 19, 2019, hitting coach Mike Pagliarulo was fired by the Marlins.
 The Marlins promoted assistant hitting coach Jeff Livesey to hitting coach and promoted Duncan to fill the role of assistant hitting coach.
 Duncan was promoted to hitting coach prior to the 2020 season.

+On December 10, 2025, the Toronto Blue Jays hired Duncan to serve as their major league field coordinator.